Czech Airlines

-ČSA was the fifth oldest airline in the world, after Dutch KLM (1919), Colombian Avianca (1919), Australian Qantas (1920), and Soviet/Russian Aeroflot (1923).
+As an airline, between 1923 and 2024, it operated as the flag carrier of Czechoslovakia and subsequently the Czech Republic.
+Until ceasing air operations, it was the world's fifth oldest operating airline.
+Its hub was Václav Havel Airport Prague.
 It was the first airline in the world to fly regular jet-only routes (between Prague and Moscow).
-The airline ran a frequent flyer programme called "OK Plus" about the airline's International Air Transport Association designation, as well as the term of approval; OK also featured prominently in its previous livery, and was the prefix of Czech aircraft registrations.
-It was a member of the SkyTeam alliance.
-Its hub was Václav Havel Airport Prague.
+The airline ran a frequent flyer programme called "OK Plus", named after the airline's International Air Transport Association designation, as well as the term of approval; OK also featured prominently in its previous livery, and was the prefix of Czech aircraft registrations.
+From 2001 to 2024, it was a member of the SkyTeam alliance.